MoonPoet/xaprb-src/content/blog/2007/how-mysql-replication-got-out-of-sync.md

 ### The bug

 I already showed you the bug.
-If you didn't see it, well, neither did I -- for a year.
+If you didn't see it, well, neither did I---for a year.

 If you still don't see it, here's a hint: the replicas get out of sync in totally different ways.
 In other words, the replicas don't even match each other after a little while.